Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

 \paragraph{Distributional guarantees.}

-Encouragingly, the subspace estimate returned by Algorithm \ref{alg:PCA-HeteroPCA} turns out to be approximately unbiased and Gaussian under milder conditions, as posited in the following theorem.
-The general result beyond the case with $\kappa,\mu,r\asymp1$ is postponed to Theorem~\ref{thm:pca-complete} in Appendix~\ref{sec:A-list-of-general-thms}.
+As it turns out, the subspace estimate returned by Algorithm \ref{alg:PCA-HeteroPCA} is approximately unbiased and Gaussian under milder conditions, as posited in the following theorem.
+The general result beyond the case with $\kappa,\mu,r,\kappa_{\omega}\asymp1$ is postponed to Theorem~\ref{thm:pca-complete} in Appendix~\ref{sec:A-list-of-general-thms}.